-As part of our commitment towards continual quality improvement in our product and services, our subsidiary, Amtel Cellular Sdn Bhd ("AMCSB"), has a dedicated in-house team which oversees our overall quality control and assurance under our Quality Management System.
+Technological advancement is crucial to remain competitive in this emerging business environment.
+As part of our commitment towards continual quality improvement in our product and services, our subsidiary, Amtel Cellular Sdn.
+Bhd. ("AMCSB"), has established a dedicated in-house team which oversees our overall quality control and assurance under our Quality Management System.
 In 2011, AMCSB was approved by Lloyd's Register Quality Assurance Limited for the certification of TS16949 Standard and subsequently upgraded to the certification of IATF 16949:2016 in year 2018.
-This certification further evidences our management and employees' dedication in terms of quality towards our automotive clients in Malaysia and other ASEAN countries.
+This certification is testimony to our dedication in terms of quality towards our automotive clients in Malaysia and other ASEAN countries.